DevAndrei/kode-cms/README.md

 ### Symfony4 CMS from developers for developers

-KodeCMS is Symfony 4 based CMS/CMF designed to be easily maintainable by a developer and understandable by user
+KodeCMS is Symfony 4 based CMS/CMF designed to be easily maintainable by a developer and understandable by user.
+It's designed to be used as normal CMS, but it can be used as HeadlessCMS as well.

 Requirements
 -----